GMOD/Apollo/docs/Configure.md

 Options for ```alwaysRecheck``` and ```alwaysRepull``` always check the branch and tag and always pull respectiviely.

 __Warning:__ The ```NeatHTMLFeatures``` and ```NeatCanvasFeatures``` plugins work very well in JBrowse instances.
-However, at the moment we are still in the process of testing and improving their performance in combination with the Apollo plugin.
-Until we finalize this process, we strongly advise against enabling them for use in your Apollo instances.
+We are still in the process of testing and improving their performance in combination with the Apollo plugin.
+Until we finalize this process, we strongly advise caution if enabling them for use in your Apollo instances.

 ```
 jbrowse {